Do Money Trees Like To Be Root Bound? (+When To Repot)

 It might be challenging to understand if your money tree is root-bound.
 However, we can help you to figure it out.

-Second, if you notice any sign and doubt the plant is root-bound, you need to take it out of its container and examine the roots.
-If you see a cluster of the roots, you have a root-bound plant.
+Second, if you notice any sign and doubt the plant is root-bound, you must take it out of its container and examine the roots.
+You have a root-bound plant if you see a cluster of roots.

 The signs that will tell you if your money tree is root-bound or not are:

-Now let’s understand the different stages of a root-bound plant.
-Knowledge of this will help you to take the actions depending on which stage your plant is in.
+Now, let’s understand the different stages of a root-bound plant.
+This knowledge will help you take action depending on your plant’s stage.

 In the first stage, the roots begin to wrap around one another.
 When your plant is at this stage, you can fix it easily.
 But if you keep ignoring it, the issue might get worse.
 However, you can even take a year to shift your plant to a bigger pot at this stage.